 Return

-A None-NULL handle value that is used when invoking other functions for IoT Hub client.
+A Non-NULL handle value that is used when invoking other functions for IoT Hub client.

 NULL on failure.

-typedef void* IOTHUB_MESSAGE_HANDLE;

 IOTHUB_CLIENT_HANDLE IoTHubClient_Create(const IOTHUB_CLIENT_CONFIG* config);

 Creates a IoT Hub client for communication with an existing IoT Hub using the specified parameters.
 The API does not allow sharing of a connection across multiple devices.
 This is a blocking call.